-The assessments in [24, 25] are all based on the SpaceLiner 7 and its design constraints.
-Range cannot be extended beyond the capabilities of the maximum propellant loading listed in Table 7 or the vehicle's geometry would need to be changed.
-Only partial usage of propellant was assumed possible, although a more detailed evaluation of the tank system will be required.
+The assessments in [22] are all based on the SpaceLiner 7 and its design constraints.
+Range cannot be extended beyond the capabilities of the maximum propellant loading listed in Table 5 or the vehicle's geometry would need to be changed.
 For some missions it could be attractive "jumping over" densely populated areas by partially flying outside of the atmosphere to eliminate any sonic boom reaching ground.
 However, such maneuvering is hardly possible with SpaceLiner 7 because of trim constraints and changes in the aerothermal heatload environment requiring a new TPS.
 The redesign investigations of SpaceLiner 8 with dedicated focus on the upper or passenger stage (SLP) are trying to find a good compromise while keeping in mind feasible and attractive trajectories of a worldwide network.
-Results from an early systematic investigation are summarized in section 3.4.
+Results from systematic investigations are summarized in section 3.4.